Patrick R. Ireland

 Ireland has served as a consultant to the U.S. Department of Education; as a manuscript reviewer for a number of academic journals and university presses; as a Senior Research Associate with the Center for Comparative Immigration Studies at the University of California-San Diego; as an advisory board member of the Centre for European Political Communications at the University of Leeds in England, the Issam Fares Institute for Public Policy and International Affairs in Lebanon, and the EU-funded Multicultural Democracy and Immigrants’ Social Capital in Europe (MULTIDEM) Project; and as a participant in the Securitization of Migrant Mobilization (SOMI) project financed by the Université Paris Sorbonne Cité through the Agence Nationale de la Recherche in France.

-Ireland is currently working on research that deals with how West African migrants negotiate urban spaces in African and Southern European cities and how migration, health, and processes of development interact in Africa/Europe and Mexico/the U.S.
+Ireland is currently working on research that deals with how West African migrants negotiate urban spaces in African and Southern European cities and how migration-driven diversity has been affecting European and North American health systems.

-B.A., University of Notre Dame, Modern Languages and Political Science (1983)
+B.A., University of Notre Dame, Modern Languages and Political Science (summa cum laude)

 Female migrant domestic workers

-“The Limits of Sending-State Power: The Philippines, Sri Lanka, and Female Migrant Domestic Workers,” International Political Science Review, forthcoming in 2018.
+“The Limits of Sending-State Power: The Philippines, Sri Lanka, and Female Migrant Domestic Workers,” International Political Science Review, Vol. 39, No. 3 (2018), pp. 322-337 – reprinted in Yoshikazu Shiobara et al., ed., Migration Policies in Asia (New Delhi: SAGE Publications, 2019).

-Migrant Integration in Times of Economic Crisis: Comparing Policy Responses from European and North American Global Cities (New York: Palgrave Macmillan/Pivot, 2017).
+Migrant Integration in Times of Economic Crisis: Comparing Policy Responses from European and North American Global Cities (New York: Palgrave Macmillan, 2017).